Josquin Desprez

 Acknowledged by his contemporaries to be the finest composer of his time, Josquin Desprez consistently lives up to that reputation in his music as shown in the tiny sampling of his work below.

-Plague broke out in Ferrara in July, the Ducal Court and 2/3rds of the population had fled the city by September . . .
-Josquin was installed as Provost of the Collegiate Church of Notre Dame in Condé-sur-l’Escot, Northern France, in May 1504.
+Plague broke out in Ferrara in July, 1503; the Ducal Court and 2/3rds of the population had fled the city by September . . .
+Josquin also left and was installed as Provost of the Collegiate Church of Notre Dame in Condé-sur-l’Escot, Northern France, in May 1504.
 He died there in 1521, his will specifying that two of his motets be sung in front of his house on feast days with procession.
 The Church at Condé, potentially a monument to the greatest composer that France has produced, was destroyed in the Revolution in 1793.

 Ave Maria gratia plena